-At the present time, there are operating primary laboratory-type caesium beam frequency standards located at the PTB in the Federal Republic of Germany [Becker, 1976], NRC in Canada [Mungall et al., 1976], and NBS in the United States [Wineland et al., 1976].
+Laboratory-type primary caesium beam frequency standards are located at the PTB in the Federal Republic of Germany [Becker, 1976]; the NRC in Canada [Mungall et al., 1976], the NBS in the United States of America [Wineland et al., 1976]; VNIIFTRI, USSR [Iljin et al., 1976] NRLM and RRL, Japan [Nakadan and Koga, 1985]; Nakagiri et al., 1984]; NIM, the People's Republic of China.
 These standards have been evaluated with respect to most parameters affecting their output frequency; i.e., experiments and theoretical studies have been performed which yield knowledge about the biases which cause the output frequency to differ from the unperturbed atomic resonance frequency.
 The accuracy which then results from an analysis of the data is within 1×10^{-13} for all three laboratory standards.
 International comparisons of the three devices, using TAI as a common reference, show agreements to within 2×10^{-13} peak-to-peak variation.
 The measurements also indicated (1976) that the TAI frequency was too high with respect to the definition of the second by about 1×10^{-12} .
-A step adjustment in TAI of 1×10^{-12} corrected this offset on 1 January 1977.
+A step adjustment in TAI of 1 \times 10-12 corrected this offset on 1 January 1977.
 The offset was due to the fact that TAI was constructed by the BIH in such a way as to maximize its uniformity, thus reasonably maintaining the rate adopted for TAI on 1 January 1969 on the basis of a limited number of contributing clocks.
 Other studies were made of the long-term stability of the TAI scale, constructed from commercial caesium standards, using primary standards as the reference.
 Over a period from 1969 to 1973, the PTB measurements showed the TAI frequency to have decreased on the average by about 1×10^{-13} each year [Becker, 1973].
-Later measurements indicate that this drift has continued through 1977.
-A new caesium beam tube accuracy evaluation technique has been developed that is applicable to both laboratory and commercial type standards [Hellwig et al., 1973].
+Later measurements indicate that this drift continued through 1977.

 Four long beam primary caesium clocks are now in operation at NRC.
 CsV, the first long beam primary clock, started operation in May 1975.
 Accuracy evaluations, performed at 6 to 12 month intervals, contribute negligible errors to the time scale, and have given consistent accuracy estimates of better than 1×10^{-13} [Mungall and Costain, 1977; Mungall, 1978].
 Three new smaller clocks; CsVI A, B and C, constructed during 1977 and 1978 and used as secondary clocks during 1979, started operation as primary clocks early in December 1979.
-Their frequencies are within 1×10^{-13} of that of CsV, with a mean value of $+6.5 \times 10^{-14}$.
-Operating and evaluation procedures for all four clocks are similar.
-Routine reports to the BIH of the data from these new clocks commenced in January 1980.
+[Mungall et al., 1980, 1981; Mungall and Costain, 1983].
+These clocks have an accuracy limit of about